MISTERSOFT/nodejs-mock-webservice/README.md

 # nodejs-mock-webservice

 ## Presentation
 This API allow you to access mock data.
-You have to test you code with some data via an API but you don't have any network ?
+You have to test your code with some data via an API but you have no internet connection ?
 You can download this on [Github](https://github.com/MISTERSOFT/nodejs-mock-webservice) !
-All returning data are in JSON.
+All returned data are in JSON.

 ## Pre-requisites
 * [Install NodeJS](https://nodejs.org/en/) - (Use a version of NodeJS that allow ES6 Javascript)